Descaling Heat Exchangers on

 • Filter

-• Turn the unit OFF and shut the water supply OFF.
+• Turn the unit OFF and shut off the water supply.

 • Relieve the water pressure by opening hot water taps.

-• Disconnect the water inlet and outlet and drain water.
+• Disconnect the water inlet and outlet and drain the water.

-• Use one of the three hoses and connect the inlet of the water heater and outlet of the pump.
+• Use one of the three hoses to connect the inlet of the water heater to the outlet of the pump.

-• Take the second cable and connect one end to the water heater outlet, and the other end submerse in the bucket with the descaling solution.
+• Take the second hose and connect one end to the water heater outlet, and submerge the other end in the bucket with the descaling solution.

-• Take the third cable and connect one end to the inlet of the pump, and the other put it in the bucket.
-This end will have a filter to reduce the larger particles to enter the system again.
+• Take the third hose and connect one end to the inlet of the pump, and place the other end in the bucket.
+This end will have a filter to prevent larger particles from re-entering the system.

 • Run the pump through the tankless unit and its heat exchanger.
-Depending on the amount of lime build-up, the returning solution might be unclean; it may take some time before it comes out clear.
+Depending on the amount of lime build-up, the returning solution might be unclean; it may take some time before it runs clear.

-• After you flush out all the scale from the heat exchanger, it is time to reconnect the cold water line and flush the unit with fresh, clean water.
+• After flushing out all the scale from the heat exchanger, reconnect the cold water line and flush the unit with fresh, clean water.

 • Reconnect the hot water line and open all the water valves.

-Descaling a heat exchanger is a critical step in keeping the water heater efficient, high performing, and long-lasting.
-The higher the temperature is, the greater the risk of the lime build-up is.
-According to the manufacturer, problems due to the water quality may void the warranty, so they also recommend installing a water softener.
+Descaling a heat exchanger is a critical step in maintaining the efficiency, performance, and longevity of the water heater.
+The higher the temperature, the greater the risk of lime buildup.
+According to the manufacturer, problems related to water quality may void the warranty; therefore, they recommend installing a water softener.

 Related